pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 By "**C**/**C++**" I mean "**C** with a little bit of **C++**".
 There will be just enough **C++** to make a program look a bit nicer and add a bit of safety.
-I mean small features, such as declaring of variable where it is first used rather that at the top.
+I mean small features, such as declaring of variable where it is first used rather than at the top.
 Perhaps occasional class here and there.
 There won't be any [multiple inheritance](http://en.wikipedia.org/wiki/Multiple_inheritance) or [curiously recurring template pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern), and the reader won't be forced to google the difference between [static](http://en.wikipedia.org/wiki/Static_cast)